Snap on veneers are a relatively new dental trend.

-The thinner the material the better, when it comes to appearances.
+The thinner the material the better.
 Be wary of companies telling you to go for a thicker material to make them last longer.
-These thicker veneers will not look as good.
+These thicker veneers will look a lot bulkier.

 The materials used for snap on veneers will lack the translucency needed to make your teeth look natural.
 Your teeth are naturally translucent at the tips, and the materials used can’t replicate this.

 Removable veneers tend to look dull under the light.
 They have just one colour and lack the polish of professional veneers.
 Porcelain is the best material for mimicking natural teeth but is not suitable for removable appliances.

 You can choose your shade when picking veneers.
 Unless you can accurately compare your current shade to the new shade prior to purchase you may find the veneers are not what you imagined.
 The shade on the screen will look different in real life and in different lights.